valphi/SFTP-Uploader/README_MACOS.md

    Ensure the jre folder is included in the same directory as the SftpClient.jar.

 2. **Environment Variables**
-   The run_macos.sh script requires several environment variables to be set.
+   The run_macos.command script requires several environment variables to be set.
 Update these to match your environment before execution.

 3. **Required Folders**
    The following folders in the root directory of the application (created during the zip packaging) are used by default for file uploads: